aren350/CMPE_272_Repo/README.md

 - Dispatch the task to a relevant handler (e.g., delete user or log retrieval)

 ## Sample Ticket Submission
+A simple test connection to see if your OpenAI model has been succesfully connected with your config.json api key is running this command within the backend folder to create a ticket.
 ```bash
 curl -X POST http://127.0.0.1:5000/tickets \
 -H "Content-Type: application/json" \